alex-bochkarev/bochkarev.io/content/tools/ts-git.md

 git add .
 ```

+Here the period `.` means "all files in the current directory" (we could have
-So that now `git status` shows that we have "changes to be committed" (saved to
+used a specific filename instead).
+Now `git status` shows that we have "changes
-the versions history):
+to be committed" (saved to the versions history):

 ```bash
 git status
 ```

+Output:

 ```text
 On branch master